-Easy to make red velvet hot chocolate recipe.
-Simply delightful to sip on a cold day.
-Curl up with a mug of this, a good book, a cozy blanket and roaring fire nearby.
+This easy red velvet hot chocolate recipe is simply delightful to sip on a cold day.
+Curl up by the fire with a mug of hot chocolate today!

 It's become my happy place.

 I love seeing your comments each day and getting emails from you.

 And I love getting to know you better while we gab on facebook.

 Cravings of a Lunatic is more than just a blog, more than just a recipe source.
 It's become a community.